cszarapka/411-kvstore/README.md

 #Group 11 : Key-Value Distributed System
 Monitoring Service: http://104.236.25.77:3000/

+##Getting Started
+To start the DHT, load a textfile called nodes.txt to each server which contains the name of every other node that will be included in the DHT.
+DO SOMETHING HERE MAX.
+Then start the jar (java -jar kvStore.jar) on every server except the server you wish to initialize the table from.
+Now on your intended starting server, use the command kvStore

+##Overview
+This is a fully functioning Distributed Hash Table.
+It allows a user to store up to 256 key-value pairs which are then replicated across a number of nodes.
+Requests for values can be sent to any node, which will either return the the value if it is contained within its Key-Value Store, or will ask the correct node for the value and return that value.

+When the jar is run, it initializes a node.
+The DHT table is started when one server's jar is initializes with the create argument.
+All other nodes pings various nodes in the hopes of a response that that node belongs to a DHT, which starts the DHT joining process.
+When the DHT node receives a ping from a table-less node, it splits its node range in half and gives the new node it's higher range.

 ##Files
 Each node contains the following files:
+* kvs.jar
-* kvs.jar             //Our project code
+>Our project code
+* monitor.jar
-* monitor.jar         //The node's monitoring service
+>The node's monitoring service
+* javaCheck.jar
-* javaCheck.jar       //Runs once every 3 minutes and reboots kvs.jar if it is not running
+>Runs once every 3 minutes and reboots kvs.jar if it is not running
+* monitorCheck.jar
-* monitorCheck.jar    //Runs once every 3 minutes and reboots monitor.jar if it is not running
+>Runs once every 3 minutes and reboots monitor.jar if it is not running

 ##MESSAGE FORMAT
 Commands are sent to the system, from any computer, by sending a message to *node-IP:port* using the *wire protocol*.
 The list of nodes running our code can be found [here](runningNodes.txt).